emaballarin/augmented-neural-odes/README.md

 # ...
 Load some data ...

 import torch
-from anode.conv_models import ConvODENet from anode.models import ODENet from anode.training import Trainer
+from anode.anode.conv_models import ConvODENet from anode.anode.models import ODENet from anode.anode.training import Trainer

 # Instantiate a model
 # For regular data...